 1st Reading – The Acts of the Apostles 2: 42-47

 This is the first of 3 summaries that Luke has in Acts.
-Ancient Greek writers used the word, Acts, to refer to the feats of great persons: the Acts of Hercules, the Acts of Hannibal, the Acts of Alexander, etc. This book (by the same writer as Luke’s Gospel) is sort of a cultic biography.
-It is a rather idealized version of the early church – the first people who knew and lived the reality of the Risen Christ.
+Ancient Greek writers used the word, Acts, to refer to the feats of great persons: the Acts of Hercules, the Acts of Hannibal, the Acts of Alexander, etc. This book (by the same writer as Luke’s Gospel) is a rather idealized version of the early church – the first people who knew and lived the reality of the Risen Christ.
 It acts like a norm by which we are to measure our attempts at being church.

 2nd Reading – 1 Peter 1: 3-9